 Nan advocates for the role special education directors should take in communicating with their school boards and/or governing boards as part of their jobs.
 She presents why this is important, hot topics to address and offers suggestions for ways to promote good communicating relationships.

 • MASA Presents: Communication for

 "As a leader in education, you are in advertising.
 You have a lot of ideas to share with people and to convince them of the ideas."
 Olivia addresses how you keep and create a positive buzz in your communications to different audiences.
 She discusses the ABCs of Communication, the use of jargon, crisis communications, and different methods of communication including social media.

 • MASA Presents: Communication with

-presented by Jackie Johnston, S.ED., Director of Community Education & Extended Learning for Eastern Carver County, MN
+presented by Jackie Johnston, S.ED., Director of Community Education & Extended Learning for Eastern Carver County, Minnesota

 Our schools are becoming increasingly diverse.
 This presentation addresses why it matters what district leaders say and do when communicating across cultures.
 It identifies cultural differences of styles in expression and communication and ways to increase success in communicating with students & families who use different languages & communication idioms than you.